ICS496/aja-dropbox.github.io/index.md

 * fix minor debugs

 ### 3/28-4/3:
-finalize framework used for GUI start documentation for user guide
+* finalize framework used for GUI
+* start documentation for user guide

+### 4/4-4/10
+* complete manural and FAQ docomentation for user guide
+* prepare for demo testing on client's computer
+GUI Feedback
+* change fixed window to resizeable window
+* larger font size (minimal 12 pt font) or add option for sizeable font
+* add gui for the link to retrieve access code
+* improve GUI UX and UI